Parliament of Malta

 The Parliament of Malta (Il-Parlament ta' Malta) is the constitutional legislative body in Malta, located in Valletta.
-The parliament is unicameral, with a democratically elected House of Representatives and the President of Malta.
-By constitutional law, all government ministers, including the Prime Minister, must be members of the House of Representatives.
+The parliament is unicameral, with a democratically elected House of Representatives and the president of Malta.
+By constitutional law, all government ministers, including the prime minister, must be members of the House of Representatives.

 Between 1921 and 1933 the Parliament was bicameral, consisting of a Senate (Senat) as well as a Legislative Assembly (Assemblea Leġiżlattiva).

 House of Representatives of Malta

 The House of Representatives (Kamra tad-Deputati) is the unicameral legislature of Malta and a component of the Parliament of Malta.
 The House is presided over by the Speaker of the House.
 The President of Malta is appointed for a five-year term by a resolution of the House.

 Composition

 The House is composed of an odd number of members elected for one legislative term of five years.
-Ordinarily, five members are returned from each of thirteen electoral districts using the single transferable vote electoral system but additional members are elected in cases of dis-proportionality (where a party with an absolute majority of votes fails to win an absolute majority of seats and where only candidates from two parties are elected).
-Since 2022 up to 12 seats can be provided to unelected candidates from "the under-represented gender" in case one of both fails to make up to 40% of the elected members.
+Five members are returned from each of thirteen electoral districts using the single transferable vote electoral system, but additional members are elected in cases of dis-proportionality.
+Since 2022, 12 extra seats are provided to female candidates, as long as they fail to make up 40% of the elected members, leading to a total of 79 MPs after the 2022 election.